bakmaiev/quiz-test-task/README.md

 - **React:** A JavaScript library for building user interfaces.
 - **Vite:** A fast build tool that provides a faster development experience for modern web projects.
-- **Styled Components:** A library that utilizes tagged template literals to style your components..
+- **Styled Components:** A library that utilizes tagged template literals to style your components.
 - **i18n:** A process of designing a software application so that it can be adapted to various languages and regions without engineering changes.
+- **Formik:** A React library for managing forms, handling form state, validation, and submission with ease.
+- **Yup:** A JavaScript schema builder for value parsing and validation, commonly used with Formik to define validation rules for form inputs.

 ## Running Locally